Europe has some spectacular opportunities for walkers.Read more...

 Like many who grew up in Britain during the 1970s or before, my first introduction to Luxembourg was a crackly music station that entered my bedroom via a sea of white noise on a cheap hand-held transistor radio.
 It was only years later I discovered the radio station shared its name with a country, and that most people who lived there didn’t really speak English with curiously chirpy DJ accents.

-About that food: Luxembourg has more Michelin-starred restaurants per capita than any other country in the world.
+About that food: Luxembourg probably has more Michelin-starred restaurants per capita than any other country in the world.
 But even the legion of establishments that haven’t received such accolades still pride themselves on producing the finest of dishes from the freshest of ingredients.
 Moreover, the nation’s wines – which rate among Europe’s best-kept secrets – are rather good, to say the least.

 Welcome to Europe’s smallest big country.
 Yes, the old clichés are true and you can drive across it in an hour if you really must, but stop awhile to savour its delights and you may end up loving Luxembourg as much as I do.

 Having lived for many years in Benelux I’ve taken every opportunity to explore its furthest regions.
 I soon realised its three member nations were markedly different from one another, and the only thing they had in common was that they were all ‘quite small’.
-As I gradually got to know Luxembourg I kept finding more and more things to do, and began to wonder what it was the country had done to deserve being deemed no more than an appendix or an afterthought to Belgium in most of the available guides.
+As I got to know Luxembourg I kept finding more and more things to do, and began to wonder what it was the country had done to deserve being deemed no more than an appendix or an afterthought to Belgium in most of the available guides.
 And all the feedback I’ve received from Luxembourgish people suggests they’ve long been curious about this as well.
-Thus it gave me the greatest of pleasure when Bradt offered me the chance to set the record straight, and to provide Luxembourg with breathing space in print that was long overdue.
+Thus, it gave me the greatest of pleasure when Bradt offered me the chance to set the record straight, and to provide Luxembourg with breathing space in print that was long overdue.